artainmo/web-development/backend/NestJS/README.md

 function App() {
   const [response, setResponse] = useState("");

-  useEffect(() => { //UseEffect with [] as second parameter is a only called once when objects mounts (and to avoid memory leak the client should disconnect when unmounting??)
+  useEffect(() => { //UseEffect with [] as second parameter is only called once when component mounts, we thus call socket.on once which will listen to incoming messages from the backend
     const socket = socketIOClient(ENDPOINT);
     socket.on("message", data => {
       setResponse(data);
     });
+    return socket.disconnect(); //The return statement content is executed when component unmounts, here we close the socket connection once the component unmounts
   }, []);

   return (